slackapi/node-slack-sdk/docs/_pages/getting_started.md

-This code creates an instance of the `WebClient`, which requires an access token to call Web API methods.
-The program reads the app's access token from the environment variable.
-Then the [auth.test](https://api.slack.com/methods/auth.test) method is called with the `WebClient` to find the installing user's id.
-Then, the [chat.postMessage](https://api.slack.com/methods/chat.postMessage) method is called using your userId as the channel parameter to send a simple message.
+This code creates an instance of the `WebClient`, which uses an access token to call Web API methods.
+The program reads the app's access token from an environment variable.
+Then the [auth.test](https://api.slack.com/methods/auth.test) method is called on the `WebClient` to find the installing user's ID.
+Lastly, the [chat.postMessage](https://api.slack.com/methods/chat.postMessage) method is called using the found user ID as the `channel` argument to send a simple message.

 Run the program.
 The output should look like the following: